mkralla11/SpyFinder/README.md

 `pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`

 create your postgres database for this application, naming it spy_finder and adding columns id, name, age, gender, longitude, and latitude.
 You can use psql or a GUI tool like pgAdmin3.
+Alternatively, utilize the `structure.sql` file in the root of the project.

 start grails: